cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/rad/sample-projects.md

 - Align the new redesign and framework to people’s ability and understanding about what’s safe in their county.

 ### Blueprint Research methodology:
-- We performed 10 usability testing sessions with members of the public and business owners to uncover problems and points of confusion when reviewing the Blueprint page and assessing the understanding of the new framework.
+- We performed 10 usability testing sessions with members of the public and business owners to uncover problems and points of confusion when reviewing the blueprint page and assessing the understanding of the new framework.

 ### Blueprint Recruitment criteria:
 Some of our recruitment criteria were:

-- 5 members of the public.
-- Individuals with and without kids.
+- Members of the public with and without kids.
-- 5 business owners in different industries, business sizes, various income brackets and counties in California.
+- Business owners in different industries, business sizes, various income brackets and counties in California.
 - Age: 18-65+
 - Geography: California.
 - Language: English.